alfredoantoni0/alfredoportfolio.githhub.io/README.md

 </head>
 <body>
 <h1> Alfredo Antonios Weekend</h1>
-This weekends I enjoyed my time at the gym and spent time with friends after.
+This weekend I enjoyed my time at the gym and spent time with friends after then watched a movie once I went home.
 </body>